Vinayak-100ni/Q-A-Devops/aws/ec2.md

 They only capture the data of the disk, not the full instance configuration.

 You can create an AMI from a snapshot (by adding OS and configs), but a snapshot alone is just raw storage backup.

+##  How to boot related issues like kernal panic in ec2 Instances?
+For kernel panic or boot issues, I’d use console logs to identify the error, detach the root volume, fix it using another instance, and then reattach it back.
+This way, I can recover the server without losing data.